rexbutler/KingFEN/public/README.txt

                         alpha (default)
                         merida
                         uscf
   comment_top:        The comment to display above the board.
-Text or textile format.
   comment_bottom:     The comment to display bellow the board.
-Text or textile format.
+                      [TO DO:  Fix CSS after reset for Textile support.]

+  piece_size:         The pixel size of each piece/square
+                      The supported sizes are 20 through 64 in increments of 4 along with 74, 80, 88, 96, 112, 128, 144, and 300

   FUTURE SUPPORT(?):
-  piece_size:         The pixel size of each piece/square [PRIORITY]

   board_color_scheme: The name of the board color scheme to use, one of:
                         brown (default)